nengo/nengo/docs/contributing.rst

    pip install -r requirements-test.txt pip install -r requirements-docs.txt

-However, one additional requirement for building the IPython notebooks that we include in the documentation is Pandoc_.
+However, one additional requirement for building the Jupyter notebooks that we include in the documentation is Pandoc_.
 If you use a package manager (e.g., Homebrew, ``apt``) you should be able to install Pandoc_ through your package manager.